-- Set one week in which you seek to live in harmony with all you know God to be asking of you. (much of this will have come to you through the gospels and the teachings of the church.
+Set one week in which you seek to live in harmony with all you know (or suspect) God to be asking of you. (much of this will have come to you through the gospels and perhaps through the teachings of the Church.
 Some of these teachings you may struggle or even disagree with.
-Whatever, for one week, just do it!)
+Whatever, for one week, just try it!

-- If you suspect God might be seeking change your behaviour in some way, then commit to making this change – at least for one week.
+If you suspect God might be nudging you change your behaviour or thinking in some way, then commit to making this change – at least for one week.
 For example we know that Jesus taught us to love our enemy.
-This is a bit of a challenge since my enemies do not deserve my love.
+This is a bit of a challenge since I’m not sure that my enemies deserve my love.
 But, for a week try it!
-Think of the teaching of Jesus and the Church on care for the needy, justice and honesty, sexuality…
+Then add the teaching of Jesus on care for the needy, justice and honesty, sexuality…